ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The client MUST abort if any of the following happen for any HPKE config
 request:

-* the client and aggregator failed to establish a secure, aggregator-authenticated channel;
 * the GET request failed or didn't return a valid HPKE configuration; or
 * the HPKE configuration specifies a KEM, KDF, or AEAD algorithm the client doesn't recognize.